Kitware/CMake/Help/manual/cmake-buildsystem.7.rst

 Introduction
 ============

-CMake is used to define a buildsystem of dependent targets.
-Targets may be executables, libraries or custom commands.
-Dependencies between the targets are expressed in the buildsystem and are used to determine the build order and the rules for regeneration in response to change.
+A CMake-based buildsystem is organized as a set of high-level logical targets.
+Each target corresponds to an executable or library, or is a custom target containing custom commands.
+Dependencies between the targets are expressed in the buildsystem to determine the build order and the rules for regeneration in response to change.

-Binary targets
+Binary Targets
 ==============

 Executables and libraries are defined using the :command:`add_library` and :command:`add_executable` commands.
-The resulting binary files have appropriate prefixes, suffixes and extensions for the platform targetted.
-Dependencies between targets are expressed using the :command:`target_link_libraries`
+The resulting binary files have appropriate prefixes, suffixes and extensions for the platform targeted.
-command:
+Dependencies between binary targets are expressed using the :command:`target_link_libraries` command:

 .. code-block:: cmake